 Students are evaluated for all work leading to academic credit.
 High quality performance is expected from all students.
 Grades assigned will reflect actual performance while simultaneously maintaining the integrity of the grading system.

 The grade of A is superior, B is good, and C is marginal.
 Grades D and F are unsatisfactory.
-Grades of S, satisfactory, or U, unsatisfactory, are given for dissertations, theses, internships, and practica.
+Grades of S, satisfactory, or U, unsatisfactory, are given for dissertations, thesis, internships, and practica.

 Graduate credit at St. Mary's University will be given for grades A through C and S, according to the scale and restrictions listed below.
 Grades A - F affect grade point average.